 £1,500 per year

 We're offering £1,500 cash bursaries each year to care leavers on a undergraduate degree programmes.
-This could mean you're eligible for an extra £4,500 that you won't have to pay back.
+This could mean you're eligible for an extra £4,500 (£6,000 for students on extended degrees) that you won't have to pay back.

 If you are a UK student with an adult who depends on you financially, you may be eligible to receive a non-repayable Adult Dependants' Grant from the government.